atsaloli/cicd/01_22-registering-our-first-runner.md

 #### Introduction

-In this section, we will learn how to register runners
+In this section, you will register different types of runners.

 ---